zartsaworks2025/Oliyrank/README.md

 ## 🧠 Creator

-Built with ambition, obsession, and painfully high standards by **Vincent**.
+Built with ambition, obsession, and painfully high standards by **ZARTSAWORKS TEAM**.
 This project aims to raise the bar for educational transparency in Uzbekistan.

 ---